tomasc/mongoid_traffic/README.md

 	$ gem install mongoid_traffic

+## Basic Usage

+Log your traffic like this:

+	Mongoid::TrafficLogger.log('/pages/123', user_agent: user_agent_string, referer: referer_string)

+Or, in case of Rails, use the `after_action` macro in your controller:

+	class MyController < ApplicationController
+		after_action :log_traffic, only: [:show]
+	end

 ## Classes

 This gem consists of two basic classes: `MongoidTraffic::Logger` and `MongoidTraffic::Log`.
 The `Logger` takes care of upserting data in to the db using atomic updates, while the `Log` class is a `Mongoid::Document` class that wraps the records into neat models with scopes and helper methods for querying the log.